- Duration: 2 years

 Be sure to plan and apply for the exchange well in advance in order to secure a spot.

-MF recommends that students that wish to do an exchange do so in their second semester.
+MF recommends that students that wish to do an exchange do so in their third semester.
+This means that you also have to apply for a smaller thesis course (30 ECTS thesis course instead of 60 ECTS), cf. information about master's thesis under "Program Description".
+Alternatively we recommend to do an exchange in the second semester.
 Applying for an exchange in the first semester is reserved for students already accepted to one of MFs other study programmes.